NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 ### Refresh dashboard

 Extensively populates the dashboard fields by sending a set of recommended AT commands to your device.
-This button is available only if Cellular Monitor has identified either Modem Shell or [AT Host](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) on the device, and if you started tracing.
+This button is available only if the {{app_name}} identified either Modem Shell or [AT Host](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) on the device, and if you started tracing.

 You can toggle on [Refresh dashboard on start](#refresh-dashboard-on-start) so that this action is automatically run when the tracing starts.